The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 What It Means

 Direct traffic is usually a result of a marketing campaign or brand awareness and value.
-The more aware of your business or brand a user is, the more likely they are to just type it into the address bar and not search Google.
+The more aware of your business or brand a user is, the more likely they are just to type it into the address bar and not search Google.

 Where to Get the Data